Aunabil4602/saint-II/README.md

 * HMM profile

 ### Physio-chemical propteties
 It contains 7 properties of each of the type of amino-acid.
-Data can be found in out /data directory For more details on this Paper link:
+Data can be found in [SAINT source code](https://github.com/SAINTProtein/SAINT/blob/master/SAINT/aa_phy7)
+For more details on this Paper link:

 ### PSSM profile